 These pathways include - as mentioned in the main text - employing the pseudo-Majorana decomposition \cite{PseudoMajorana1,PseudoMajorana2}, incorporating the Popov-Fedotov technique, and extending the flow to account for non-zero magnetic fields \cite{PFFRGMagnetic,PMFRG_Magnetic}.
-Also, increasing the numerical performance should lead to the possibility of scanning phase diagrams instead of singular phase space points.
-Further, using the full Keldysh formalism \cite{Nonequilibrium,Nonequilbrium2} will allow for accessing non-equilibrium phenomena in frustrated magnets such as computation of spinon currents and transport coefficients, which remain {\it terra incognita}.
-Given the arrival of a plethora of three-dimensional candidate quantum spin liquid materials based on novel lattices of spin-$1/2$ and $1$ magnetic moments for which neutron scattering profiles are currently getting available, the Keldysh PFFRG approach would serve as a valuable tool in identifying the precise nature of the spin liquids by making connections to the underlying microscopic model.
+While the former will definitely improve the results of the RG flow by operating within the physical Hilbert space of the spin model, the latter might allow to resolve the results with magnetic ordering and therefore could lead to an enhancement of the expected branchs around ${\mathbf q}=0$.
+For any gap to be visible one probably has to introduce a two-step process with an additional order parameter to describe the gap, which the standard FRG is not able to do.